Home Online Business Blog Choosing a Graduate Program: Master’s in Marketing vs. MBA

 The Master of Business Administration (MBA) degree is suited for people who are driven to acquire business skills and build challenging, lucrative careers in a diverse range of areas.
 Full-time MBA programs typically require two years, but the timing may vary, particularly if you’re studying online and balancing education with employment.

-In addition to academic rigor, MBA programs offer the challenge and opportunity of developing strong relationships with peers, faculty, and mentors—all of whom may be supportive amid your future career decisions.
+In addition to academic rigor academic rigor, MBA programs offer the challenge and opportunity of developing strong relationships with peers, faculty and mentors—all of whom may be supportive amid your future career decisions.

 When you consider master’s in marketing vs. MBA programs, expect to encounter demanding coursework that’s delivered at high volume at a fast pace.
-Business school faculty members interviewed by U.S. News & World Report2 noted that MBA programs instill the skills students will need to excel as business executives, including the ability to:
+Business school faculty members interviewed by U.S. News & World Report2 noted that an MBA program should instill the skills students will need to excel as business executives, including the ability to:

-An MBA education should be transformative.
-According to The Princeton Review, “Business schools craft students into astute decision-makers and professionals who can readily navigate uncertainty, risk, and change.”
+An MBA program should be transformative.
+According to The Princeton Review, “Business schools craft students into astute decision-makers and professionals who can readily navigate uncertainty, risk and change.”
 Consider a typical timeline:3

 The First Year